 One of the most common tax shelters is a 401(k), which some employers provide.
 A portion of pre-tax income can be contributed to a 401(k) directly from an employee’s paycheck.
 That income is tax-deferred and will result in a reduction of taxable income.
 Notice we didn’t say tax-free.
 Many tax shelters are tax reductions or deferral mechanisms.

-The income is taxed when the employee decides to take money out of the 401(k) in retirement.
-But the idea is that retirement income will generally be lower than during working years, creating a smaller tax bill.
+The income is taxed when the employee takes money out of the 401(k) in retirement.
+But the idea is that retirement income will generally be lower than during the working years, creating a smaller tax bill.

 Real Estate Investing